ProfessorManhattan/packer-ubuntu-desktop/CONTRIBUTING.md

 ### How to Commit Code

 Instead of using `git commit`, we prefer that you use `npm run commit`.
-You will understand why when you try it but basically it streamlines the commit process and helps us generate better CHANGELOGs.
+You will understand why when you try it but basically it streamlines the commit process and helps us generate better CHANGELOG.md files.

 ### Pre-Commit Hook

-Even if you decide not to use `npm run commit`, you will see that `git commit` behaives differently since the pre-commit hook is installed when you run `npm i`.
-This pre-commit hook is there to test your code before committing.
-If you need to bypass the pre-commit hook, then you will have to add the `--no-verify` tag at the end of your `git commit` command (e.g. `git commit -m "Commit" --no-verify`).
+Even if you decide not to use `npm run commit`, you will see that `git commit` behaves differently because there is a pre-commit hook that installs automatically after you run `npm i`.
+This pre-commit hook is there to test your code before committing and help you become a better coder.
+If you need to bypass the pre-commit hook, then you may add the `--no-verify` tag at the end of your `git commit` command (e.g. `git commit -m "Commit" --no-verify`).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#formatting-the-template)